 Ohio

-Population status: No reliable historical records found for eastern spotted skunks throughout the state.
+Population status: No confirmed historical or current records found for eastern spotted skunks throughout the state.

 Classification: All skunk species are considered a furbearer.